Matthew Perry's family releases statement thanking fans following star's death

 His mother, Suzanne Marie Morrison, and father, John Bennett Perry, divorced when he was a child.
 His father was an actor, appearing in films like "Independence Day" and "George of the Jungle."
 Perry starred alongside his dad in "Fools Rush In," a 1997 comedy also starring Salma Hayek.

-Perry's mother married Keith Morrison, a correspondent for "Dateline," a true crime series on NBC.
+Perry's mother is married to Keith Morrison, a correspondent for "Dateline," the true crime series on NBC.

 In a 2017 interview, Perry said he beat up Trudeau, who was three years younger than him, in school.
 "I think he was excelling in a sport that we weren't, so it was pure jealousy," Perry said on "Jimmy Kimmel Live!"
 "I think he was the only kid in school that we could beat up ...
 I'm not bragging about this.
 This is terrible.
 I was a stupid kid.
 I didn't want to beat him up."